Most Active Stories

-Until recently, Don Emmons was BART’s assistant superintendent for ways and facilities.
-He actually just retired at the end of last month, but before that, he kept track of everything going on in the system, during the day, and after hours.
-He drove me around to a few stations on a recent early morning to show me what goes on after the gates close.
+Don Emmons was formerly BART’s assistant superintendent for ways and facilities.
+He's retired now but used to keep track of everything going on in the system, during the day and after hours.
+He drove me around to a few stations one morning to show me what goes on after the gates close.

 “Yeah, so right now the trains are all heading out to their final destinations of rest,” says Emmons.

 After 37 years with the agency, Emmons doesn’t talk about the train system the way you or I would.
 Instead, he speaks fluent BART.

 “So this is an M line blanket coming down right now,” says Emmons.

 Here’s the translation: The M line is the section of BART that runs from West Oakland all the way through San Francisco, down to Millbrae.
 A blanket is a section where they’ve powered down the rails, after the last trains pass through.

 Once you get through the jargon, Emmons’ point is pretty simple: maintenance crews need a safe area to do work, and they can’t have it until after the trains are gone.